Bosworth Battlefield Guided Walks FAQs

 - When are you running guided walks?

-In line with the Government Roadmap we are working on restarting our guided walks on the 24th April.
-They will run every Saturday, Sunday and Bank Holiday Monday at 10.30 am and 1pm.
+In line with the Government Roadmap our guided walks take place on a Saturday, Sunday and Bank Holiday Monday at 11.30am and 2pm.

 - How many people will there be on a guided walk in light of Covid restrictions?